-If the shares of the respective sub-fund are admitted for official trading on a stock exchange, this will be announced in the relevant Annex to the Prospectus.
+If the shares of the respective sub-fund are admitted for official trading on a stock exchange, this will be announced in the relevant Supplement.

 The possibility cannot be ruled out that the shares of the respective sub-fund will also be traded on other markets.
 (For example, inclusion in the unofficial transactions of a stock exchange).